| |

 Educate your child.
 Teach and model a healthy eating and healthy

+exercise lifestyle.
 Don’t skip breakfast, have a donut and coffee at 10:30 and confess

 you are about to sin before ordering a dessert!